Watch this video to discover how Bank On Yourself lets you fire your banker!

-NOTE: This assumes your policy is from one of the handful of the insurance companies that offer this feature, which is one reason to be working with one of the 200 Bank On Yourself Authorized Advisors.
+NOTE: This assumes your policy is from one of the handful of the insurance companies that offer this feature, which is one reason to be working with one of the 200 Bank On Yourself Professionals.

-To get a referral to one of the Bank On Yourself Authorized Advisors and a free Analysis showing the bottom line results you could get with Bank on Yourself, request a free Analysis here.
+To get a referral to one of the Bank On Yourself Professionals and a free Analysis showing the bottom line results you could get with Bank On Yourself, request a free Analysis here.

 If your policy is from one of the companies that offer this feature, if you borrow from your policy and pay it back at the interest rate the company charges, you’d end up with the exact same cash value you’d have if you didn’t use your plan to finance the item.

-CAUTION: Your policy must be from one of the handful of companies that offer “non-direct recognition” loans – only these companies pay you the same dividend regardless of whether or not you have any policy loans, which is another reason to work with a Bank On Yourself Authorized Advisor.
+CAUTION: Your policy must be from one of the handful of companies that offer “non-direct recognition” policy loans – only these companies pay you the same dividend regardless of whether or not you have any policy loans, which is another reason to work with a Bank On Yourself Professional.

 The only way you would come out ahead is if you didn’t buy that item at all.